 Post-Stroke Rehabilitation

-Post-Stroke rehabilitation should begin as soon as possible after a stroke.
+Post-Stroke rehabilitation is thought best started as soon as possible after a stroke.
 The first priority is to stabilize an individual’s medical situation and get life-threatening conditions under control.
 Doctors also take measures to prevent another stroke and limit any stroke-related complications.
 Once these steps have been taken, it is common for stroke rehabilitation to start during the intensive care hospital stay.
 The sooner a person begins stroke rehabilitation, the more likely he or she is to regain lost abilities and skills.

 In Traditional Chinese Medicine, stroke is not just considered an illness affecting the brain.
-Stroke affects the meridians, other organs and blood vessels as well.
-It can be caused by internal and external influences that induce a buildup of Qi and blood and create a high pressure state, which ultimately leads to a stroke.
-This condition is similar to the understanding in Western Medicine wherehigh blood pressure is a leading cause of stroke.
+Stroke is thought to affect the meridians, other organs and blood vessels as well.
+It is suggested that internal and external influences that induce a buildup of Qi and blood and create a high pressure state, may lead to stroke.
+This condition is similar to the understanding in Western Medicine where high blood pressure is a leading cause of stroke.
 Western Medicine also suggests stroke can be caused by other factors such as smoking, heart disease, obesity, high blood cholesterol level and diabetes.

 The most common symptoms of a stroke are: